jurre98/NullModule/README.md

 Welcome to the **NullModule** project!
 This is an open-source, community-driven Eurorack module created by the members of the Sourcery Studios Discord server.

-Originally starting as a collaborative 16HP blank panel, this project is evolving into a fully functional hardware module where everyone can contribute their ideas, artwork, and technical skills.
+Originally starting as a collaborative 16HP blank panel, this project is evolving into a fully functional hardware module.
+The best part? **We haven't decided what it will do yet!** Everyone can contribute their ideas, artwork, and technical skills to shape this module from the ground up.

 ---

 ## 📂 Project Structure (How to Navigate)

-To keep this collaborative project organized, we use a standard Open Source Hardware folder structure.
-Here is where you can find everything:
+To keep this collaborative project organized as it grows, we use a standard Open Source Hardware folder structure.
+Here is where you will find everything once we start building:

 * **`/Docs`** - Documentation, Build Guides, and the BOM (Bill of Materials).
 * **`/Hardware`** - The core technical files for the module.
   * **`/Hardware/Panel`** - Layout templates and panel artwork files.
   * **`/Hardware/PCB`** - KiCad/EAGLE files for the printed circuit board.
   * **`/Hardware/Schematics`** - Electrical circuits and schematics.
-* **`/Submissions`** - The drop-zone for community artwork and panel designs!
+* **`/Submissions`** - The drop-zone for community experiments, mock-ups, and early designs.

 ---

 ## 🤝 How to Contribute

-We want YOUR input!
-Whether you are a visual artist, an electronics wizard, or just love modular synths, you can help build this module.

-### 🎨 Submitting Artwork
-1. Download the panel template from the `/Hardware/Panel/` folder.
-2. Add your design using Illustrator, Inkscape, or similar vector software.
-3. Upload your finished design to the `/Submissions/` folder.
-Please name your file clearly (e.g., `yourname_design.svg`).
+### 💡 Phase 1: Share Your Ideas
+The most important thing right now is deciding what we are going to build.
+Head over to the **Discussions** tab to pitch your ideas for the module's function, layout, or features.

-### 🛠️ Working on Electronics & PCB
+### 🛠️ Phase 2: Submitting Files
-If you want to contribute to the schematics or PCB design, please check the `/Hardware/` folders and join the discussion to see what needs to be done.
+Once we have a solid concept, we will start filling the repository with schematics, PCB designs, and panel artwork.
+* If you are working on a specific part of the module, upload your files to the corresponding folder (e.g., `/Hardware/Schematics/`).
+* Please name your files clearly so everyone knows what they are.

 > **Note on Uploading:** The best way to submit files is by [Forking this repository and creating a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 If you are unfamiliar with GitHub, no worries!
-Just drop your files in our Discord server and the maintainers will upload them for you.
+Just drop your files or ideas in our Discord server and the maintainers will upload them for you.

 ---